-As of June 30, 2021, the District had \$1.88 billion in outstanding debt compared to \$1.76 billion last fiscal year.
+As of June 30, 2021, the District had \$1.81 billion in outstanding debt compared to \$1.80 billion last fiscal year.
 Overall result in outstanding principal debt is primarily contributed to GOB 2021 issuance of 3rd tranche and other incremental increases associated to leases and fluctuations of debt service schedules.
+An accounting method change for the 2009A & 2010A QSCBs was applied to these figures.